Bloodroot

 Paint, Redroot, Pauson and Tetterwort.

-Plant Type: This is a herbaceous plant, it is a perennial
+This is a herbaceous plant, it is a perennial which can reach

-five to nine lobes.
-It is much smaller at the time the flower is
+lobes.
+It is much smaller at the time the flower is open.

-Flowers: The flowers have numerous parts and are up to 5cm
+The flowers have numerous parts and are up to 5cm wide (2

-wide (2 inches).
+inches).
 They are white with yellow center.
-Blooms first
+Blooms first appear

 usually has eight symmetrically arranged petals four large and